Flood geology: The Genesis Flood (1961)

 The Presbyterian and Reformed Publishing Company of Philadelphia published Whitcomb and Morris's The Genesis Flood in February 1961.
 The authors took as their premise biblical infallibility: "the basic argument of this volume is that the Scriptures are true".
-For Whitcomb, Genesis described a worldwide Flood which covered all the high mountains, Noah's ark with a capacity equivalent to eight freight-trains, flood waters from a canopy and the deeps, and subsequent dispersal of animals from Ararat to all the continents via land bridges.
-He disputed the views published by Arthur Custance (1910–1985) and Bernard Ramm (1916-1992).
-Morris then confronted readers with the dilemma of whether to believe Scripture or to accept the interpretations of trained geologists, and instead of the latter proposed "a new scheme of historical geology" - true both to Scripture and to "God's work" revealed in nature.
+For Whitcomb, Genesis describes a worldwide flood which covered all the high mountains, Noah's Ark with a capacity equivalent to eight freight-trains, flood waters from a canopy and the deeps, and subsequent dispersal of animals from Mount Ararat to all the continents via land bridges.
+He disputed the views published by Ramm and Arthur Custance.
+Morris then confronted readers with the dilemma of whether to believe Scripture or to accept the interpretations of trained geologists, and instead of the latter proposed "a new scheme of historical geology"—true both to Scripture and to "God's work" revealed in nature.
 This was essentially Price's The New Geology of 1923 updated for the 1960s, though with few direct references to Price.